MyNamesLex/University-Work/2nd-Year/Computer-Games-Design/README.md

 (This was made with the Unity Game Engine using C#)

 A basic find the button maze game.

-## Week 2
-(This was made with Ren'py using the Ren'py language which is similar to Python)

-This game is a visual novel where you have to find the killer.

 ## Week 3
 (This was made with the Unity Game Engine using C#)